-Born in Jackson, Tennessee, Monroe Dunaway “M.D.”
-Anderson lived a life guided by basic principles: hard work, thrift, and personal charity for those in need.
-He began his career at People Savings Bank, and later became Treasurer, President and Chief Financial Officer for Anderson, Clayton & Co.—which became the largest cotton trading company in the world.
+Anderson attended Jackson City Public Schools, Union University and Southwestern Baptist University in Memphis.
+He began his career at People Savings Bank, served as an officer and director of the First National Bank of Jackson and later became Treasurer, President and Chief Financial Officer for Anderson, Clayton & Co.—which eventually became the largest cotton trading company in the world.

 Upon Anderson’s death in 1939, his fortune passed to his charitable trust, the largest charitable fund in the state of Texas at the time.
 This was ultimately used to initiate the funding of the Texas Medical Center and M.D.
 Anderson Cancer Center in Houston, TX in 1941—the legacy for which he is best known.
 His generosity also assisted in establishing libraries, auditoriums, college buildings and a planetarium at Lambuth University (now the University of Memphis at Lambuth) in Jackson, Tennessee.